Xalalau/GMod-OG-Loading-Screen/update/README.md

+> [!WARNING]
+> This is no longer needed!
+I included all the loading screen files in the earlier versions of OGL, but they were somewhat unnecessary, so I’ve switched to using webhost configurations.
+I’m keeping these gmad files here for reference, as they provide a tutorial on how to modify and compile them.

 To upload and update a loading screen addon, we actually need a custom GMad build with a wider files whitelist and SteamCMD to workaround gmpublish restrictions.

 As it's a complicated process, I decided to write these instructions down.
 I hope to help other people to achieve the same result as mine.